 The <load file> is the file to be loaded.
 The default file type is :BPUN.
-The (bootstrap address) is the starting address of the bootstrap in the remote computer.
+The <bootstrap address> is the starting address of the bootstrap in the remote computer.
 The bootstrap occupies approximately 400 words.
 The default address is 0.
-The computer> is the line to the the remote computer.
+The <line number> is the line to the remote computer.
 The default value is 1 if there is only one remote computer.